Alondra Park -Lawndale.

 Franklin Park -Redondo Beach.

 807 Inglewood Avenue.
+North Redondo Beach.
 Off Inglewood between 182nd and 190th.
-From Inglewood, turn north onto Fisk.
-Park is on
+From Inglewood, turn east onto Fisk.
+Park is on the left.
+Street parking.
+Basketball.
+NO dogs.

 Guenser Park -Torrance.

 17800 Gramercy Place.
+North Torrance.
 From 182nd, turn North onto Gramercy (between Van Ness and Western).
+Street parking on Gramercy.
 Big Gold Fish play ground.
+Bring bikes, scooters or sports equipment.
 Baseball and basketball.

 Hermosa Valley Park -Hermosa Beach.